 What to Order at Jimbaran Bay

-Your guide dined at Menega Café at the Muaya Beach cluster, one of Jimbaran's more popular beachside eating places.
-Menega has benefited from some fine word-of-mouth over the years - its scrumptious ikan bakar (grilled fish) nicely complements the picturesque location, with cliffs visible in the far background, the residences twinkling with a distant light.
+Menega Café at the Muaya Beach cluster is one of Jimbaran's more popular beachside eating places.
+Menega has benefited from some fine word-of-mouth over the years – its scrumptious ikan bakar (grilled fish) nicely complements the picturesque location, with cliffs visible in the far background, the residences twinkling with a distant light.

 Menega's selection differs very little from the menus of all the other dozens of beachside dining spots up and down Jimbaran Bay.
 Wherever you go along the beach, you'll find grilled seafood served with rice: a hearty, no-frills meal you can even eat with your hands.
 Individual preparations include:

-- Ikan bakar - barbecued fish, seasoned and grilled.
+- Ikan bakar: barbecued fish, seasoned and grilled.
 The restaurants use snapper or grouper - large fishes that are butterflied and deboned, roasted over burning coconut husks, and served with sambal belacan, or spicy sauce.
-(Here's what ikan bakar looks like over the fire, and served at your table.)

-- Sate cumi - squid, cut into slivers, skewered on bamboo sticks, and grilled.
-(Here's what sate cumi looks like, freshly served.)
+- Sate cumi: squid, cut into slivers, skewered on bamboo sticks, and grilled.

 You can order your food from the menu, or take your pick from the tanks filled with live fish, crab, and shrimp.
 Even if it isn't sourced from the tank, you can be sure your food is extremely fresh, as Jimbaran is a fishing center, and the food you're served is very likely to come from the day's catch.